Codecademy/docs/content/dart/concepts/iterable/iterable.md

   - 'paths/computer-science'
 ---

-An **iterable** is a group of elements which can be retrieved sequentially.
-Dart makes use of the `Iterable<E>` abstract class for representing iterable objects.
+An **iterable** is a group of elements that can be retrieved sequentially.
+Dart uses the `Iterable<E>` abstract class for representing iterable objects.
 The elements inside these objects can be traversed using the `for-in` loop.

-An iterable object consists of an iterator getter, which returns an iterator object.
-The returned iterator is then used by the iterable object for element traversal.
+An iterable object consists of an iterator getter, which returns elements from the iterable object.
+The iterator is used for element traversal.
 Each time the iterator getter is accessed, a new iterator is returned by the iterable object.
 This means that more than one iterator can be returned by the same iterable object.

 ## Example